-Classification of steroids are done based on their function, with prominent members and examples related to their functions, are Corticosteroids (Glucocorticoids and mineralocorticoids), and Sex steroids (progesterone, androgens and estrogens).
+Classification of steroids are done based on their function, with prominent members and examples related to their functions.
+They are mainly grouped into two classes- corticosteroids (includes glucocorticoids and mineralocorticoids), and sex steroids (includes progesterone, androgens and estrogens).

 They are a class of steroid hormones produced in the adrenal cortex of the vertebrates, as well as synthetic analogues of these hormones.
-Have two main classes of corticosteroids that are glucocorticoids and mineralocorticoids.
-And they are involved in the various processes of the body, consisting of the stress response, immune response, and regulation of inflammation, carbohydrate metabolism, protein catabolism, blood electrolyte levels, and behaviour.
+There are two main classes of corticosteroids that are glucocorticoids and mineralocorticoids and they are involved in the various processes of the body, consisting of the stress response, immune response, and regulation of inflammation, carbohydrate metabolism, protein catabolism, blood electrolyte levels, and behaviour.

 Mineralocorticoids are a subclass of corticosteroids, which are steroid hormones themselves.
-Mineralocorticoids are hormones that are produced in the adrenal cortex and affect salt and water balance (electrolyte balance and fluid balance).
+Mineralocorticoids are hormones that are produced in the adrenal cortex and maintain salt and water balance in the body (electrolyte balance and fluid balance).
 Aldosterone is the most primary mineralocorticoid.

 Progestogens, which can also be written as progestogens or gestagens.
 They are the class of steroid hormones that bind to and activate the progesterone receptor (PR).
 The most important progestogen in the human body is progesterone.
 The name progestogens are given because of their function in maintaining a pregnancy.
 Even though they are also present at other phases of the estrous and menstrual cycles.